- Svelte Swedish looks

 Most XC90s on the road come equipped with all-wheel drive, but the base model uses only the front wheels to push itself around and saves an mpg or two as such.
 Base T5 FWD models manage 21 city, 29 highway, and 24 combined mpg, while adding all-wheel drive drops those figures to 20/27/23 mpg.
 The super- and turbocharged T6 model comes only with all-wheel drive and just a 1 mpg penalty over the T5 despite a serious boost in power for 19/26/22 mpg.

-Naturally, the T8 plug-in hybrid is the most efficient, managing 58 combined mpg and 19 miles of electric-only driving on a full charge.
+Naturally, the T8 plug-in hybrid is the most efficient, managing 58 MPGe (a combined rating of potential including electric and gas power), 25 combined and 19 miles of electric-only driving on a full charge.

 All versions of the 2019 XC90 require premium fuel at the pump.